 I’ve seen an elongation of the sales cycle in almost every industry with which I’ve worked.
 Finding out why this is happening is not half as important as analyzing how businesses respond.
 The longer it takes to get from the initial meeting to closing the sale, sellers AND management become more fatigued and frustrated with taking the necessary steps to stick with the sale, deepen the relationship, and close the deal.
 This combination is an unfortunate recipe for lost sales and wasted investment in sellers and marketing campaigns.
 Some leaders even encourage their sellers to give up on prospects if they don’t close in the time period management believes is acceptable.
 A technology business I know had an initial meeting with the CIO of one of the largest banks in North America.
 The CIO expressed interest and wanted a follow-up, but because there wasn’t an immediate need, the business owner saw no value in the relationship.
 Mistake.

-Decision makers report that when sellers drop them like hot potatoes after they don’t immediately buy, they find it so disrespectful that when the decision maker is ready to buy, they will NOT include the offending seller in the decision set.
+Decision makers report that when sellers drop them like hot potatoes after they don’t immediately buy, they find it so disrespectful that when the decision maker is ready to buy, they will NOT include the offending seller in the deciding set.

 Opening the discussion and creating interest paves the way for the competitor who IS willing to stick with the relationship and create a real partnership.
 Who do you think the CIO would rather work with when the time comes?